-By Ben Davis, Insurance Lead, Emerging Technologies, Digital Risks
+By Ben Davis, Insurance Lead, Emerging Technologies, Superscript

 A new year means new opportunities, new technologies and for some a completely fresh start.
 However, for SMEs it also means dealing with a number of new and emerging risks that threaten business operations.
 Below, Ben Davis, Insurance Lead, Emerging Technologies reveals the main emerging risks of 2020.